GluuFederation/docs-de-prod/docs/source/operation/logging.md

 ## Overview

-In Docker environment where each container can have one or more replicas, it is easier to check the log by collecting all of containers' logs, store them in a single place, and possibly search the logs later.
-There are tools available as open source or paid service.
-This guide will show an example on how to collect selected container's logs (oxAuth, oxTrust, OpenDJ, oxShibboleth, oxPassport, and optionally NGINX), using [Filebeat](https://www.elastic.co/products/beats/filebeat), [Elasticsearch](https://www.elastic.co/products/elasticsearch), and [Kibana](https://www.elastic.co/products/kibana).
+In a Docker environment where each container can have one or more replicas, it is easier to check the log by collecting all containers' logs, store them in a single place and possibly search the logs later.
+There are tools available to assist in this task, both open source and paid.
+This guide will show an example of how to collect selected container's logs (oxAuth, oxTrust, OpenDJ, oxShibboleth, oxPassport, and optionally NGINX), using [Filebeat](https://www.elastic.co/products/beats/filebeat), [Elasticsearch](https://www.elastic.co/products/elasticsearch), and [Kibana](https://www.elastic.co/products/kibana).

 ### Prerequisites

-1. Choose `json-file` logging driver for Docker daemon, as Filebeat works best with this driver.
-    Note: by default Docker installation uses `json-file` driver, unless set to another driver.
+1. Choose the `json-file` logging driver for the Docker daemon, as Filebeat works best with this driver.
+By default Docker installation uses `json-file` driver, unless set to another driver.
 Use `docker info | grep 'Logging Driver'` to check current logging driver.
-2. Elasticsearch container requires host's specific kernel settings named `vm.max_map_count` to be set at least 262144.
+1. The Elasticsearch container requires the host's specific `vm.max_map_count` kernel setting to be at least 262144.
 Refer to the official installation page of Elasticsearch [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.6/docker.html#docker-cli-run-prod-mode).

 ### Logging Containers in Docker/Docker Swarm